priyaxtx/priyaxtx/README.md

 Hi there..
  I'm Priya lives in India.
 Completed My Graduation in Information Technology.
  Have Special love for Java and always excited to learn something new.
- Currently, learning python and doing the practice of DS & algorithms.
+ Currently, learning unity,python and doing the practice of DS & algorithms.
+ Last but not least making some game!!!